jon-brandy/hackthebox/Categories/Pwn/Kernel Adventures: Part 1/README.md

 - NONE

 ## STEPS:
-1. In this challenge we're given
+1. In this challenge we're given the kernel environment setup.

 ## FLAG